-This is the first of a two-course didactic sequence to prepare Family Health students for patient and family education.
+This is the first of a two-course didactic sequence to prepare nursing education students for patient and family education.
 The course uses a systems approach to acute and chronic health deviations with emphasis on assessment, differential diagnosis, symptom management, and disease treatment.
 Students learn principles of health promotion, risk education, and disease prevention and interdisciplinary and collaborative approaches to provide patient education across the lifespan.

-Prerequisites: N6152, N5529W, N6136
+Prerequisites: N6152, N6151W, N5529W